 Justice Requires Human Interpreters in Our Courts

-A recent report suggesting that court interpreters no longer need to attend hearings in person and could instead appear via video link, raises serious concerns about fairness in the UK justice system.
-While the proposal may be explained as a cost-saving measure, justice should never be reduced to a budget factor.
+When I read recent reports suggesting that court interpreters may no longer need to attend hearings in person and could instead appear via video link, I felt deeply concerned.
+As someone who works regularly in UK courts, I know how important our physical presence can be.
+While the proposal may be presented as a cost-saving measure, justice should never be reduced to a budget line.

-The practical realities of court infrastructure also cannot be ignored.
+There are also practical realities that anyone who works in court will recognise.
 Many UK courtrooms are not equipped for seamless remote communication.
-Even basic equipment such as headphones for simultaneous interpreting is often unavailable.
-Sound quality can be poor, connections unstable and delays disruptive.
+Even basic equipment, such as headphones for simultaneous interpreting, is often unavailable.
+Poor sound quality, unstable connections and delays can easily disrupt proceedings.
+In a legal setting, where every word matters, even minor technical problems can affect understanding.

-There is also growing unease that remote interpreting may become a stepping stone toward replacing qualified human interpreters with artificial intelligence.
-While AI tools are advancing, they are not equipped to handle the realities of courtroom speech: overlapping voices, strong regional accents, dialects, and highly emotional testimony.
-The UK alone is home to a wide range of accents and speech patterns.
-When additional languages and dialects are added, the complexity increases significantly.
-Errors in court are not minor inconveniences - they can affect parental rights and life-changing decisions.
+Another concern is that remote interpreting could become a stepping stone toward replacing human interpreters with artificial intelligence.
+While AI tools are advancing, they are not equipped to handle the realities of courtroom speech: overlapping voices, strong regional accents, dialects, legal terminology and emotional testimony.
+Errors in court are not minor inconveniences; they can influence decisions that affect families and people’s lives.

-If there is currently a shortage of interpreters attending court, the cause is not unwillingness to travel.
-It is chronic underpayment.
-Interpreters remain among the lowest-paid professionals in the court system, despite carrying significant responsibility and often working with distressing material.
-Rather than diminishing their role, the system should be addressing fair remuneration and professional recognition.
+If there is currently a shortage of interpreters attending court, it is not because we are unwilling to travel.
+The real issue is chronic underpayment.
+Court interpreters carry significant responsibility yet remain among the lowest-paid professionals in the justice system.
+Rather than reducing our role, the system should be addressing fair pay and proper professional recognition.

-Remote interpreting may have a place in limited, carefully managed circumstances.
-But making it the default risks undermining the fairness and humanity of our courts.
-Justice depends on clear communication, trust and accuracy.
-That requires skilled professionals, physically present, ensuring every voice is properly heard.
+Remote interpreting may have a place in limited circumstances.
+But making it the default risks undermining the fairness of our courts.
+From my experience, justice depends on clear communication, trust and accuracy - and those are best protected when a trained interpreter is physically present in the room.

 Interpreting at Britain’s Got Talent 2019: The Champions